nusrobomaster/Dart-FYP/docs/Z Projectile - Electrical & Software.md

 The Custom PCB would be pressed on top of the OpenMV board.
 The PCB helps with the wire management as 7 Power, 6 GND and 4 Signal connections need to be made in a small space.
 It also has bulk and decoupling capacitors for each servo rail to reduce noise which results in smooth servo motion.

+(See Appendix 6 for PCB Schematic and BOM).

 ### 3.6 Hardware Overview